theodds/2024-ISBA-Short/README.md

 Below you will find a brief overview of installation instructions.
 But, if you encounter any problems, please consult the documentation and notes above.

-Most of the R packages needed can be installed from CRAN.
+Many of the R packages needed can be installed from CRAN.
 There are exceptions that need to be installed using either the `remotes` or the `devtools` package.
 To install the necessary dependencies from CRAN, you should pick a